Germany–Holy See relations: Mit brennender Sorge

+Pius XII

+While Pope Pius XII was strongly opposed to Nazism, he was too quiet regarding the Holocaust according to later critics.

 Jacques Adler, however, has examined the transcripts of broadcasts over the Vatican Radio, which reached a wide audience over short wave.
 He argues that it exposed Nazi persecution of the Church and opposed collaboration with Nazism.
 It appealed to Catholics to remain true to their faith's injunctions: to defend the sanctity of life and the unity of humankind.
 In so doing the Pope pursued a policy of spiritual resistance to Nazi ideology and racism.

+Contemporary history

 East Germany

 After World War II, the Catholics in the zone occupied by the Soviet army found themselves under a militantly atheist government.
 Many parishes were cut off from their dioceses in the western part of Germany.
 The Soviet zone eventually declared itself a sovereign nation, the German Democratic Republic (GDR).
 The GDR's constitution proclaimed the freedom of religious belief, but in reality the new state tried to abolish religion.

 The Catholic Church was small in East German (most people were Protestants).
 It had a fully functioning episcopal hierarchy that was in full accord with the Vatican.
 During the early postwar years, tensions were high.
 The Catholic Church as a whole and particularly the bishops were resistant to both the regime and Marxist ideology, and the state allowed the bishops to lodge protests, which they did on issues such as abortion.
 The bishops were, however, closely observed by the Stasi.

 After 1945, the Church did fairly well in integrating Catholic exiles from lands to the east (which were given to Poland) and adjusting its institutional structures against the threats of an atheistic state.
 Within the Church, this meant an increasingly hierarchical structure, whereas in the area of religious education, press, and youth organisations, a system of temporary staff was developed, one that took into account the special situation of the Caritas, a charity organisation.
 They were hardly affected by Communist attempts to force them into line.
 By 1950, therefore, there existed a Catholic subsociety that was well adjusted to prevailing specific conditions and capable of maintaining Catholic identity.

 With a generational change in the episcopacy taking place in the early 1980s, the state hoped for better relations with the new bishops, but the new bishops instead showed increasing independence from the state by holding unauthorised mass meetings, promoting international ties in discussions with theologians abroad, and hosting ecumenical conferences.
 The new bishops became less politically oriented and more involved in pastoral care and attention to spiritual concerns.
 The government responded by limiting international contacts for bishops.